 This is such a common question and concern for people I see in my practice, as well as people who attend the Gottman Singles workshop.
 People who are single and are wanting to heal from past relationships should be reflecting on this so that they can learn and grow and look at their patterns as well as the patterns of past partners.
-If you are interested in this subject matter please join us in Seattle for the singles workshop aimed at this topic, and many more that will help you learn how to have successful partnerships.
-Below you will find a starting point to begin reflecting.
-This is just a starter kit to embark on the journey, knowing there are perhaps many more things to consider on your path to healing.

 What role did the Four Horseman play in your past relationship?
 It will be crucial to think about which of these 4 behaviors: Criticism, defensiveness, contempt and stonewalling led to the demise of your partnership.
 If you don’t know much about the concept of the horsemen, please read more here.